nirvdrum/nirvdrum.com/_posts/2009-05-15-alias-method-chain-closure-issue.markdown

 Conclusion
 ==========

 I began writing this post just to document the changes necessary to alias_method_chain in order to make ninja-decorators work.
 If this work could make its way back into Rails core, great.
 Otherwise, it serves as a decent rationale document.
 If you've run into similar issues yourself, you should now know why and how to work around them.
+One issue not addressed here is reordering the chain or removing links from the chain.
+Since each link has a tight coupling at the time of definition, altering the chain via anything other than an append/prepend may be confusing.

-* I suspect someone much smarter than me knows a way.
+\* I suspect someone much smarter than me knows a way.
 After a couple days on the issue, I couldn't come up with anything.